phalcon-orphanage/docs/ja/reference/views.rst

         }
     }

-When we do not define a key to the cache, the component automatically creates one using an MD5_ hash of the name of the view currently being rendered.
+When we do not define a key to the cache, the component automatically creates one using an MD5_ hash of the name of the controller and view currently being rendered in the format of "controller/view".
 It is a good practice to define a key for each action so you can easily identify the cache associated with each view.

 When the View component needs to cache something it will request a cache service from the services container.